 For school-aged children at the 24/7 Center, conferences are offered as needed.
-Feel free to contact the 24/7 Center for a conference, either formal or informal, any time you feel it is needed for your child's continued success.
+Feel free to contact the 24/7 Center for a conference, either formal or informal, any time you feel it is needed for the continued success of your child.
 Likewise, CYP Professionals may request a conference with you as the need arises.